tmpfs/rlx/lib/rlx.md

 ### Template

 These commands operate on two types of template, `file templates` that correspond to a single file and may be parsed to produce a JSON document using variables declared on the command line and `application templates` which are directories that are collated to a design document.

-To refer to a file template just specify the relative path, eg: `user/new`, to reference an application prefix the template name with `design/`, eg: `design/minimal`.
+For more information on application templates run `${cmd_help_long} ${cmd_application_short}`.

-Templates may be referenced using the `${opt_template_pipe}` option (or the first additional argument), the value may be a file system path or short reference, eg: `user/new`.
+Templates may be referenced using the `${opt_template_pipe}` option (or the first additional argument), the value may be a file system path or reference to lookup in the search path.
 Short references are relative to the template directory and may or may not include the file extension.

+For commands that accept a template (${cmd_init_long}, ${cmd_print_long} and ${cmd_parse_long}) file system paths are resolved first before looking in the template search path.
+In the case of `${cmd_init_long}` the template is used as the source for the copy operation.
+For other commands if a file is located it is treated as a template (and parsed in the case of the `${cmd_parse_long}` command), if a directory is located it is collated as if it were an application template.

+To refer to a file template in the search path specify the relative path, eg: `user/new`, to reference an application prefix the template name with `design/`, eg: `design/minimal`.

-By default templates are resolved by first searching the user template directory and then the system template directory.
+Template references are resolved by first searching the user template directory and then the system template directory.
 You can modify these search paths with `${opt_system_long}`, `${opt_user_long}` and `${opt_search_path_help}` options, see `FILES` for more information.

 If no subcommand is specified `ls` is invoked.